Sonic Adventure 2 (PlayStation 3)

 With all of the middling-to-bad 3D Sonic games out there, it can be easy to forget that they’re not all stinkers.
 If you’ve ever liked 3D Sonic games before Sonic Colors, Sonic Adventure 2 is the one to revisit.
 It’s a solidly fun experience, occasionally rough around the edges, but mostly enjoyable if you can forgive the awkward flow of switching among playstyles from level to level.
 It’s ok to be nostalgic for this one.

-If you enjoyed this Sonic Adventure 2 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Sonic Adventure 2 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!